 The daily minimum and maximum tariffs of the financial compensation will be determined at Act of Parliament level.
 The compensation amount will be calculated by the penitentiary judge on the basis of the daily tariff which will be multiplied by the number of detention days spent in placement conditions violating the Convention.
-According to Eurostat data the average monthly wage in Hungary is EUR 871 therefore, in contrast to the recommended example of Italy where the average monthly wage is EUR 2,002, the daily compensation tariff specified in the Act is 3-5 euros, that is 800-1,500 Hungarian forints.
+According to Eurostat data the average monthly wage in Hungary is EUR 871 therefore, in contrast to the recommended example of Italy where the average monthly wage is EUR 2,002, the daily compensation tariff specified in the Act is 4-5 euros that is 1,200-1,600 Hungarian forints.
 This solution allows sufficient room for judicial discretion and enables the penitentiary judge to assess overcrowding together with any other inappropriate placement conditions and to award a compensation amount proportionate to the gravity of the injury suffered.

-Inmates will be able to file a compensation claim within six months from the termination of the placement conditions violating fundamental rights.
+Inmates are able to file a compensation claim within six months from the termination of the placement conditions violating fundamental rights.
 After this time limit no compensation claim can be filed.
 We note that allowing six months for the submission of such a claim is an established practice on the part of the Court as well.
 It is envisaged that the right to submit a compensation claim will, in a transitional provision, be also ensured for inmates having suffered injury earlier, provided that less than one year has elapsed from the termination of the injurious placement condition to the entry into force of the right to file a compensation claim.
-Moreover, the right to file a compensation claim will also be ensured to inmates whose applications complaining about placement conditions allegedly violating the Convention are already registered by the Court, except where the inmate filed his application at a date later than 10 June 2015 and by the date of the submission of the application more than one year has elapsed from the termination of the injury.
-In respect of such applications the six-month absolute time limit will start to run from the day of the entry into force of the amendment.
+Moreover, the right to file a compensation claim will also be ensured to inmates whose applications complaining about placement conditions allegedly violating the Convention are already registered by the Court, except where the inmate filed his application at a date later than 10 June 2015 and by the date of the submission of the applications the six-month absolute time limit will start to run from the day of the entry into force of the amendment.